robotlearn/raisimpy/README.rst

 This folder contains a python wrapper around RaiSim (``raisimLib`` and ``raisimOgre``) using ``pybind11``.

-Parts of the wrappers were taken and modified from (or inspired by) the code given in the ``raisimGym/raisim_gym/env/`` folder.
-If you use these wrappers in PRL, please acknowledge their contribution as well by citing [1-4].
+Small parts of the wrappers were inspired by the code given in the ``raisimGym/raisim_gym/env/`` folder.
+If you use these wrappers, please acknowledge their contribution as well by citing [1-4].

 How to use the wrappers?